dmulyalin/salt-nornir/docs/source/Overview.rst

 **First of all, scaling**

 Salt Nornir modules help to address scaling issues of interacting with devices at high numbers (hundreds to tens of thousands) effectively using resources (accomplish more with less), but without sacrificing execution speed.

-To demonstrate, for each network device to manage with SALT, there is a dedicated proxy-minion process configured and started together with additional (watchdog) process to manage it.
-Each pair of processes consumes about 110 MByte (numbers might differ depending on environment and serve as example only) of RAM providing in return capability to interact with a single device.
+To demonstrate, for each network device to manage with SALT, normally there is a dedicated proxy-minion process configured and started.
+Each process consumes about 100 MByte of RAM providing in return capability to manage single network device.

 .. image:: ./_images/overview_usual_proxy-minion_architecture.png

-With nornir-proxy, while each proxy-minion consumes more RAM and also requires 2 processes to operate, Nornir Proxy minion capable of managing multiple network devices.
+With nornir-proxy, while each proxy-minion process might consume more RAM, Nornir Proxy minion capable of managing multiple network devices using Nornir plugins.

 .. image:: ./_images/overview_nornir_proxy-minion_architecture.png

-As a result, the more devices single Nornir proxy minion manage, the less overall resources used compared to usual proxy minion.
-However, the more devices, the longer it usually takes to execute tasks - time vs resources problem - at one extreme, single Nornir proxy can manage one device only, giving the fastest execution time, on the other hand, Nornir proxy minion can run tasks against 1000 devices, crawling them over several minutes.
+As a result, the more devices single Nornir proxy minion manage, the less overall resources used compared to normal proxy minion.
+However, the more devices, the longer it usually takes to execute tasks - at one extreme, single Nornir proxy can manage one device only, giving the fastest execution time, on the other hand, Nornir proxy minion can  run tasks against 1000 devices, crawling them over several minutes.

 Optimal number of devices managed by single Nornir proxy depends on the environment it operates in and should be decided on a case by case basis.

-.. note:: each connection to device requires resources to operate, usually around 2-3MByte of RAM
-    per device, but might vary depending on environment and plugins in use.
+Each connection to device requires resources to operate, usually around 2-3MByte of RAM per device, but might vary depending on the environment and plugins in use.

 **Secondly, extendability and interoperability**